CakeML/cakeml/icing/README.md

 (Section 7.2)

 [pureExpsScript.sml](pureExpsScript.sml):
-predicate to check whether an expression is pure, i.e. does not use memory or the FFI
+Implements a predicate to check whether an expression is pure, i.e. does not use memory or the FFI

 [source_to_sourceProofsScript.sml](source_to_sourceProofsScript.sml):
 Overall correctness proofs for optimisation functions